liveservices/LiveSDK/Samples/Asp.net/OAuthSample/readme.txt

 3. Requirements

 For Asp.Net sample, you need a Windows that has IIS/Asp.Net installed.
 For Php sample, you can use Windows or Linux that has Php installed.
+Make sure your sample site is on port 80(http) or 443 (https).

 =====